What Happens After the Camino de Santiago Ends

 They had the right boots, the right pack, the right route.
 What they didn't have was any practice being alone with themselves.
 And the Camino, from the first morning, asks you to do exactly that.

-Here is what I know from walking it twice and from working with pilgrims at every stage: the boots don't carry you.
+Here is what I know from walking it three times and from working with pilgrims at every stage: the boots don't carry you.
 Your mind does.
 And if your mind is still running on the same operating system — the one that says I can't do this, I'm not ready, this is too much — then no amount of gear will get you to Santiago.

 The good news?
 You can change that before you ever leave home.
 Not by reading more or planning more.
 By walking.
 And then by paying attention while you walk.